3553x/3553x.github.io/_posts/2023-01-24-rotating-ckks-ciphertexts.md

 date: 2023-01-24 23:50 +0100
 list: false
 ---
+FHE systems allow for computations to be evaluated on encrypted ciphertexts.
+Some of these systems support batching, i.e. the packing of multiple plaintext values into a single ciphertext.
+One example for such as scheme is CKKS.
-This post explains how ciphertext slots can be rotated in the CKKS FHE cryptosystem.
+This post explains how a vector of plaintext values can be homomorphically rotated in the CKKS FHE cryptosystem.

-Upon spending some time with the FHE community, I noticed that some people asked for explanations on how ciphertext rotations work in the CKKS cryptosystem.
+Upon spending some time with the FHE community, I noticed that some people asked for explanations on rotations in systems such as CKKS.
-The purpose of this post is to provide the reader with an intuitive and practical understanding of CKKS ciphertext rotation as well as an understanding of the terminology to comprehend the literature.
+People also asked for resources that explained this topic.
+However, it seems that there are few resources that explain this topic aside of academic publications.

+This post aims to explain CKKS rotations in a more easily digestible manner.
+It also defines some terms that play an important role in the literature.
+The targeted audience of this post are people who already have some familiarity with CKKS, but struggle to understand its slot rotation.

 {% raw %}
 $$